DavideRossi1/AdvancedHPC-Project/Jacobi-OneSide/README.md

 A Makefile is provided to easily compile and run the code.
 The available targets are:

-- `make`,  and : produce an executable, print the elapsed time;
+- `make`: produce an executable that prints the elapsed times;
 - `make save`: produce an executable that also saves the final matrix in a file `solution.dat`;
 - `make gif`: produce an executable that also saves the evolution of the matrix in multiple `.dat` files;
 - `make plot`: produce a plot using Gnuplot: if the code has been compiled with the `save` target, it will plot the final matrix in a file `solution.png`, while with the `gif` option it will plot a gif with the evolution of the matrix in a file `solution.gif`, both in the `output` folder;